• Recorded on over 1,600 individual album cuts, movie scores and jingles

-Multiple Maple Blues Awards – “Harmonica Player of the Year” nominee.
+• Multiple Maple Blues Awards – “Harmonica Player of the Year” nominations. (national blues awards)

-Roly Platt has enjoyed a long and musically rewarding career as both a live and studio harmonica player in the Canadian scene for the past 40 years.
-He has had the pleasure of touring and recording with many greats in the business, including: Matt Minglewood, Dutch Mason, David Clayton-Thomas, Rita Chiarelli, Suzie Vinnick and Ronnie Hawkins.
+Roly Platt has enjoyed a long and rewarding career as both a live and studio harmonica player in the Canadian scene for the past 45 years.
+He has had the pleasure of touring and recording with many greats in the business, including: Ronnie Hawkins, Matt Minglewood, David Clayton-Thomas, Dutch Mason, Susan Aglukark, Suzie Vinnick and Rick Fines.

-After getting his start practicing to his older brother’s Blues and Bluegrass records, Roly’s early years on the road quickly introduced him to a wider variety of music including Country-Swing, Country Rock, R&B & Traditional Jazz.
+Getting his start practicing to his older brother’s Blues and Bluegrass records, Roly’s early years on the road quickly introduced him to a wide variety of music including Country-Swing, Country Rock, R&B & Traditional Jazz.
 This experience of having to incorporate harmonica into some of these non-traditional roles helped form his melodic approach to playing and define his unique style.
-As Roly puts it, “None of the songs we’d play had any harp in the original versions, so I had to figure out how to fit something into these genres that sounded good, or I’d be out of work.
-That was the best schooling I could have asked for.”
+As Roly puts it, “None of the songs these bands would play had any harp in the original versions, so I had to quickly figure out something that “worked” and sounded pretty good, or I’d be out of work.
+That was the best musical schooling anyone could have asked for.”

 Albums / Sessions (partial list):